-There are a growing number of couples who, for several reasons I’ll discuss below, ask their friend or a relative to officiate for them on their wedding day.
+43% of couples who, for several reasons I’ll discuss below, ask their friend or a relative to officiate for them on their wedding day.
 Getting “ordained” in order to comply with the laws of the land only costs a small amount.
+Some organizations ordain anyone for free.
 The internet offers an easy path to ordination so your marriage is legal.
 Seems simple enough.
-And hey, Liz Lemon got ordained on the internet so why not your friend?
+After all, Liz Lemon got ordained on the internet so why not your friend?

 Getting an Earful

-In my work, I travel to many different venues, beaches, camps, and homes to conduct a rehearsal and wedding ceremony.
-Many venue coordinators and owners talk with me during my visit.
-I get the inside scoop.
-Sometimes I get an earful.
-This year, the earful I’ve been receiving is more and more about how unprofessional and confusing it is to have a wedding led by a friend or relative.
+I’ve been receiving more and more about how unprofessional and confusing it is to have a wedding led by a friend or relative.
 That person is someone who was recently “ordained on the internet”.

 Wasting Your Time and Money